podlewajnik/podlewajnik/podlewajnik_backend/README.md

 ## Runnik backend in dev mode

-To run backend in dev mode use `fastapi run dev ./src/main.py` from within `podlewajnik_backend` directory.
+To run backend in dev mode use `poetry run fastapi dev ./src/podlewajnik/main.py` from within `podlewajnik_backend` directory.

 By default it should start at port 8080 but details will be in logs.